Skryge/epidemic-simulation/README.md

 Goal : Display 8 x 500 particles seamlessly

-Non-improvable part executing time is (as expected) always the same; time INCREASES LINEARLY WITH THE NUMBER OF PARTICLES
+Non-improvable part executing time is (as expected) always the same; time increases linearly with the number of particles.

   - Method : Basic Matplotlib (Jupyter)

-Improvable part : time INCREASES LINEARLY WITH THE NUMBER OF SUBPLOTS (~0.1sec / subplot), and the order of magnitude is such that the number of particles does not really matter.
+Improvable part : time increases linearly with the number of subplots (~0.1sec / subplot), and the order of magnitude is such that the number of particles does not really matter.
 So, the goal is to decrease the number of subplots (ideally maximum 3 subplots).